jasoneckert/CultOfMac/README.md

 # CultOfMac
 Escaping the Cult of Mac: A Guide from a Cult Survivor

-This is a fun short book project that came about as a result of a conversation with my local Linux/UNIX/developer/IT community.
+This is a fun short book project that came about as a result of a conversation with my local Linux/UNIX/developer/IT community back in January 2019.

 At one point during the night, we were sitting at a round booth and poking fun at a total Apple fanboy in our group.
 Someone called him a “Cult of Mac member” and he replied, “And proud to be one - I could write the book on the cult!” to which I replied, “Firstly, you're not an accomplished author.
 Secondly, as a cult survivor, I'm the one who should be writing the book.”

 A few drinks later, I somehow got roped into making a bet that I could write a proper book on the Cult of Mac in a weekend.
 So I did.
 It’s called Escaping the Cult of Mac: A Guide from a Cult Survivor.

+I've revised it twice:
+-->May 2019 (with reader contributions)
+-->May 2020 (to reflect new information and incorporate more reader contributions)

-The current version is 76 pages long.
+The current version is 78 pages long.

 Anywho, it’s true, it’s funny, and it’s worth a read.